 History & Culture

 The name Manorville owes to the whim of an American patriot.
 Before 1844, the area was encompassed within the Manor St. George land grant; in 1844, the area’s name was slightly altered to St. George’s Manor.
 In any event, the station agent, a Revolutionary War patriot named Seth Raynor, didn’t fancy the reference to St. George — with its associations to the British monarchy — at all.
 So he grabbed a paintbrush, and when he was done, all that remained was the word “Manor,” to become Manorville in the early 20th century.
-The centuries have softened the rebellious spirit, and today Manorville is known for suburban pursuits such as golf; the two most frequently invoked country clubs are the Pine Hills Golf & Country Club and the Rock Hill Golf and Country Club.
+The centuries have softened the rebellious spirit, and today Manorville is known for leisurely pursuits such as golf; the two most frequently invoked country clubs are the Pine Hills Golf & Country Club and the Rock Hill Golf and Country Club.
 There's no lack of rural attractions, though.
-The 90-year-old Lenny Bruno Farms is beloved for its baked goods and produce, and kids will be enchanted by Manorville’s two petting zoos: Animal Farm Petting Zoo and the Long Island Game Farm.
+The 90-year-old Lenny Bruno Farms is beloved for its baked goods and produce, and there's not one but two petting zoos: Animal Farm Petting Zoo and the Long Island Game Farm.